 We make a copy of all courses at the end of each semester, so we will be able to retrieve the course the last time it was taught and Import it into your current course, but if you would prefer to do this yourself in the future, and not have to wait for us, please Export your current course and keep a copy of it locally.
 Please try this – it’s very easy, directions are here:

-Please let me know when I can remove your Master Courses.
+Please let OIT know when we can remove your Master Courses.